Skip to main content

 To view the embedded metadata of an asset:

-1. Open the asset by clicking on it from the Browse page
+1. Open the asset by clicking on it from the "All assets" page

 2. Click the three dot menu button